Pecners/portfolio_website/content/authors/admin/_index.md

 This website is meant to showcase tools and techniques that have benefited me and my organization in managing data and leveraging technology.
 Nearly everything discussed here is built on open-source resources, so the main barrier for adoptions is intellectual rather than financial capital.
 My posts here should provide a leg-up in building that intellectual capital.

-Finally, in the past year I've started taking on independent consulting projects.
+Finally, I've started taking on independent consulting projects.
 If you'd like to discuss how I might be able to help with your data project, please don't hesitate to reach out (spencer.schien@gmail.com).